anasuke/kaya-ai/README.md

 <img width="400" height="700" alt="ChatGPT Image Aug 25, 2025, 11_24_14 AM" src="https://github.com/user-attachments/assets/3f730148-d0e6-42ed-bbc5-e960f8f4407c" />

-# 🌸 Kira — The VTuber Companion
+# 🌸 Kaya — The AI Coding Companion

-Kira is not just another coding assistant — she’s your **VTuber-style AI companion**, blending the charm of virtual characters with the power of Claude-based intelligence.
+Kaya is not just another coding assistant — she’s your **VTuber-style AI companion**, blending the charm of virtual characters with the power of Claude-based intelligence.
 With her cheerful personality, idol-inspired look, and supportive spirit, Kira makes coding a more **interactive, motivational, and fun experience.**

 ---

-## 🌟 What Makes Kira Special?
+## 🌟 What Makes Kaya Special?

 Unlike traditional AI helpers, Kira is designed to feel like a **real companion**, inspired by the VTuber community.
 She’s expressive, supportive, and always encouraging you through every coding challenge.